 By optimizing the combustion process, BorgWarner's PSGs help improve engine performance and reduce emissions where they start - in the combustion chamber.
 The first and only manufacturer to produce a PSG in series production, BorgWarner supplies numerous automakers including Audi, Isuzu, Opel and VW.
 PSG technology debuted in 2008 on the VW Jetta in the United States.

-BorgWarner expects demand to increase substantially over the coming years and plans to produce its ten millionth pressure sensor glow plug by 2016.
+BorgWarner expects demand to increase substantially over sure sensor glow plug by 2016.